ddev/ddev/docs/content/users/usage/faq.md

 ### How do financial contributions support DDEV?

 Thanks for asking!
-Contributions made via [GitHub Sponsors](https://github.com/sponsors/rfay) go to the [Localdev Foundation](https://localdev.foundation) and are used for infrastructure and supporting development.
+Contributions made via [GitHub Sponsors](https://github.com/sponsors/ddev) go to the [DDEV Foundation](https://ddev.com/foundation) and are used for infrastructure and supporting development.